EducationShinyAppTeam/Style_Guide/README.md

 not associated with an article while the `plyr` package is associated with Wickham’s article.

-### Pictures
+### Graphics

 Pictures, drawings, photographs, images, etc. are typically copyrighted.
-When you’re selecting images, make sure that the images are Open Source/Copyright Free/Royalty Free.
+When you’re selecting images, make sure that the images are Open Source/Copyright Free/Royalty Free/Public Domain.
 Additionally, include a reference to where the pictures came from in the Overview Page.
 The basic format to use is:

 LastName, First Initial.
 (Year).
 Title of artwork. \[Format\].
 Retrieved from \< URL \>.